airamain/javaScript-clean-code/README.md

 const $ = new DOMTraverser({
   nodoRaiz: document.getElementsByTagName("body"),
   moduloAnimacion() {} // Most of the time, we won't need to animate when traversing.
+La mayoría de las veces, no necesitaremos animar al atravesar.
   // ...
 });
 ```